 - Link your Google Analytics and AdWords Express accounts to track visits to your site from your ads.

 - View the Analytics data for your ads and your ads' performance on the AdWords Express dashboard.

-Creating business goals in AdWords Express can help you measure how well your website meets your business expectations.
-A goal represents a completed activity, called a conversion, that leads to the success of your business.
-Examples of goals include making a purchase, signing up for a newsletter, etc.
+By using Analytics and AdWords Express, you can measure how well your website meets your business expectations.
+One way to measure your ads' performance is to track completed activities on your web site (also known as conversions) that lead to the success of your business.
+Examples include making a purchase, signing up for a newsletter, etc.

 If you’re already using Google Analytics to track traffic to and on your website, you can link your Google Analytics account and AdWords Express account.
 Once both accounts are linked, you can then see your ads' performance on your AdWords Express dashboard--for example, the number of times customers made a purchase, the number of people who signed up for a newsletter, etc.

 Linking your accounts

 To link your Analytics and AdWords Express accounts, both accounts will need to use the same login email address.
 If you already have an Analytics account with the same login email address, we’ll show the option to link your accounts on your AdWords Express dashboard.
 If you don't have an Analytics account yet, we can create one for you in AdWords Express.

 During the AdWords Express setup of Analytics, you can find your tracking ID under "Connect your website.":

 Once you have your tracking ID, go into your content management system (CMS), which is the tool you use to maintain your website, and find the settings page where you can enter Google Analytics tracking IDs.

 For example, if you use Google Blogger as your CMS, just click Settings, click Other, and then paste your Google Analytics tracking ID into the "Analytics Web Property ID" box.